swiftlang/swift-docc/Sources/DocCDocumentation/DocCDocumentation.docc/distributing-documentation-to-other-developers.md

 ### Host a Documentation Archive on Your Website

-When DocC exports a documentation archive, it includes a single-page web app in the catalog.
+When DocC exports a documentation archive, it includes a single-page web app in the bundle.
 This web app renders the documentation content as HTML, letting you host the documentation archive on a web server.

 For reference documentation and articles, the web app uses a URL path that